-By 2030 it is expected that voice-assisted commerce will account for 30% of overall ecommerce sales.
+By 2030 it is expected that voice-assisted ecommerce will account for 30% of overall ecommerce sales.
 Online stores have been slow to fully adopt voice commerce, and it is very much in its infancy.
 So far, the most prevalent progressions in voice commerce are features such as a voice search option on-site, rather than manually submitting a search, however there is scope for far more development in the coming years.

 Looking beyond on-site voice functionality

-Slow product discovery is one of the top frustrations for ecommerce shoppers so there is vast potential to capitalise on voice commerce for its purchasing convenience, namely by ordering products directly through voice assistants rather than accessing the website first.
+Slow product discovery is one of the top frustrations for ecommerce shoppers so there is potential to capitalise on voice commerce for its purchasing convenience, namely by ordering products directly through voice assistants rather than accessing the Shopify site first.
 The thing is, unlike Amazon, a majority of retailers do not have their own voice assistant platform or voice-enabled devices, so if merchants wish to spearhead the future of voice commerce and become truly voice accessible via the likes of Alexa or Google Assistant, they’ll have to enter into partnerships with these tech giants.

 A few companies have already set a precedent.
 For example, Google and Walmart teamed up to offer Walmart’s customers voice-assisted grocery shopping.
 Walmart’s Voice Order feature works across all platforms that are powered by Google Assistant, including smartphones, smartwatches and Google’s smart speakers so that items can be ordered without even having to access the store.

 Considering new and historical barriers